rshariffdeen/FixMorph/TRAINING.md

 ## Using the trained mapping in FixMorph

 Some logic in query db was implemented in `detect_function_clone`.
-I was trying the db querying workflow with the following example (but haven't made it working yet):
+To try the altered workflow (with querying db for mappings first), run the following
+example:

 ```
 cd /FixMorph/experiments/ISSTA21